-SANTA CLARA, CA – October 16, 2013 – Signifyd today announced the launch of the first ecommerce fraud platform that seeks to dramatically reduce a retailer’s exposure to chargebacks and fraud by analyzing data footprints to bridge the gap between online and offline consumer identities.
+SANTA CLARA, CA – October 16, 2013 – Signifyd today announced the launch of the first ecommerce business fraud platform that seeks to dramatically reduce a retailer’s exposure to chargebacks and fraud by analyzing data footprints to bridge the gap between online and offline consumer identities.

 Signifyd’s machine learning algorithms use customer intelligence to evaluate the risks of an incoming order in real time.
 The company’s technology assesses 120 risk indicators and looks for footprints in online and offline data sources, such as the Social Graph, device fingerprints, IP geo-location, proxy detection, customer history, issuing bank data, cross-merchant deny lists, transaction velocity, search engines and public records to determine the validity of a transaction.

-For example, if a consumer is making a purchase from an IP address located in San Francisco but the consumer’s billing address is in France, existing fraud solutions will decline or manually review this transaction.
+For example, if a consumer is making a purchase from an IP address located in San Francisco but the consumer’s billing address is in France, existing Ecommerce Fraud Solution will decline or manually review this transaction.
 Signifyd looks to see which country the card was issued and the strength of the consumer’s social profile.
 If the consumer’s Twitter account indicates they live around San Francisco and the issuing card bank was in France, Signifyd may approve this transaction.
 Signifyd assigns all transactions a score to notify retailers of fraud, and is the only top fraud vendor to guarantee payments in the case of chargebacks resulting from approved transactions.

 Ecommerce is estimated to be about $1.5 trillion in 2013.
 Merchants are estimated to lose 1 percent of revenue in fraud and lose an additional 3 percent annually in wrongly declined transactions.
 That means merchants are not only affected by losses, but are also losing billions in good revenue due to existing fraud solutions.